BhruguR/K8s-infra-app/README.md

 minikube config set memory 3000
 ```

+Run: `cp /mnt/c/Users/{USER_ACCOUNT}/.kube/config ~/.kube` and change the formatting of `dir` to linux style.
+This will allow you to use kubectl in wsl.

 ## Installing Istio with Helm

 If I don't use a package manager, I feel my stomach rumble (aka feel sick), so here are the steps to install Istio 1.20 with Helm, they slightly differ from the official steps, because the official steps didn't work for me, regardless here is the link https://istio.io/latest/docs/setup/install/helm/: